A shape-based heuristic for the detection of urban block artifacts in street networks: Data and Method

 The method proposed in this article is a simple, computationally cheap procedure designed to capture both the artifacts resulting from dual carriageways and the artifacts resulting from complex intersections, including roundabouts.
+To develop, validate, and evaluate our method, we apply it to a data set of 131 cities randomly sampled from across the globe.
+In the subsections below, we first describe the retrieval of the data set, and then each of the methodological steps, which can be summarized as follows.
 First, the street network is polygonized to retrieve face polygons; then, the polygons are characterized according to their compactness and their area.
 Guided by the intuition that the distribution of urban block shape metrics has some universal properties, we combine both of these polygon characteristics to derive a \textit{face artifact index}, which allows us to distinguish between face artifacts and actual urban blocks.
 We validate our method for face artifact identification both visually and computationally.
 Lastly, we evaluate the outcomes for each compactness metric to determine which compactness metric the face artifact index should be based on.
-Each of these steps is described in detail in the subsections below.